 - “Minimum Basic Operations” also includes the minimum necessary activities needed to facilitate employees working from home.

-Prohibited Activities.
 All public and private gatherings of any number of people outside of a single household or living unit are prohibited, unless specifically exempted by the Order.
 Any gathering of more than 10 people is prohibited, again except as exempted by the Order.
 Members of a household or residence are not prohibited from gathering.
 “Places of public amusement,” which includes amusement parks, aquariums, zoos, bowling alleys, movie theaters, country clubs, and social clubs, are ordered to be closed.

-Prohibited and Permitted Travel.
 You may only travel for Essential Activities and Essential Travel (defined below), or to maintain an Essential Business out of the State.
 Also, you must maintain social distancing on public transit.
 Essential Travel includes any travel relating to:

 - The provision of or access to Essential Activities, Essential Government Functions (defined below), Essential Businesses, and/or Minimum Basic Operations;